Master of Library and Information Studies

 In our American Library Association (ALA) accredited Master of Library and Information Studies (MLIS) program, you have a range of career pathways, including data services, information interaction and design, librarianship and cultural heritage, which you can take.

-The MLIS program prepares you to exercise creativity, integrity and leadership in designing, implementing and promoting programs and systems for the creation, organization, management, preservation and effective use of information and collections.
+The MLIS program prepares professionals to exercise creativity, integrity and leadership in designing, implementing and promoting programs and systems for the creation, organization, management, preservation and effective use of information and collections.
 Our graduates go on to careers as librarians, information managers, researchers, analysts, interaction designers, web content specialists, and more.

 Program highlights